michaeluno/amazon-auto-links/readme.txt

 - Fixed raw HTTP request values, which could cause possible security issues.

 = 4.6.18 - 08/11/2021 =
-- Renamed the plugin to `Auto Amazon Links`.
+- Changed the plugin to `Auto Amazon Links`.
 - Tweaked the UI of the `Get New` screen of the `Templates` page.
 - Fixed unnecessary browser console log items.
 - Fixed raw HTTP request values, which could cause possible security issues.